 Noise levels in the office are rarely thought about, but the layout of your space could make a difference in keeping distracting noises from inhibiting your workers’ ability to focus.

-A crackdown on a conversation isn’t the route here, but using a zoning-type strategy can be a very good move, as you designate particular areas as quiet zones, others as not, and control the flow of noise from one space to another.
+A crackdown on a conversation isn’t the route here, but using a zoning-type strategy can be a very good move, as you designate particular areas as quiet zones, others as not, and control the flow of noise from your open-plan offices to your private conference rooms.
 Peace in the office is really just peace of mind – and your wallet, if it’s keeping your employees focused and on-task.

 Be healthy, be happy – and productive

 Unhealthy employees are unhappy ones – and unproductive, too.
 This starts with the very air they breathe: Poor air quality breeds illnesses.
 Improving air circulation and your filtration systems can do wonders for your profitability, as it can cut down on airborne illnesses that might keep your employees from coming to work.

 As well, keeping your employees pain-free should be a priority.
 If your employees’ equipment and furniture are out of date, it can be causing poor posture (creating back problems) and issues with line of sight (vision problems).
 Replacing old furniture with ergonomic versions from a supplier like Office National will improve your employees’ quality of life substantially.

 And when they’re focusing on their work and not their health issues, that brings in more revenue for your company.

 Flexibility is profitable

 Any office design makeover requires a space audit – and any time you can use space more than once, you’re maximising the money you’ve spent on it.
 Flexibility should be integrated into all parts of your redesign plan, from rooms that can serve multiple purposes to modular furniture that can be reoriented to suit your needs at any given time.